mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/memory-and-caching.typ

 As can be seen here, the order of the load instructions has been swapped.
 In the program, the load of $B$ went before the load of $A$, but in the observed ordering, they appear in a different order.

-==== Different Memory Models
+==== Different Consistency Models

-The job of memory models is to define which orderings are allowed in scenarios like the one above.
+The job of consistency models is to define which orderings are allowed in scenarios like the one above.
-Memory models can be divided into two groups: _weak_ and _strong_.
+Consistency models can be divided into two groups: _weak_ and _strong_.
 Strong models place more restrictions on the possible orderings, while weak models place few restrictions.
 Strong models arguably "make more sense" and are likely to be a better fit for normal intuition.
 However, strong models pose a challenge for computer engineers in feasibly implementing them.
-There is no "best" model#footnote[Besides the venerable DEC Alpha, which has the coolest weak memory model and allows some abhorrently unintuitive behaviours.], only tradeoffs for computer hardware engineers and computer programmers.
+There is no "best" model#footnote[Besides the venerable DEC Alpha, which has the coolest weak consistency model and allows some abhorrently unintuitive behaviours.], only tradeoffs for computer hardware engineers and computer programmers.

-An example of a strong memory model is the _total store order_ (TSO) which says that store instructions from the same core cannot be re-ordered, nor can load instructions.
+An example of a strong consistency model is the _total store order_ (TSO) which says that store instructions from the same core cannot be re-ordered, nor can load instructions.
 Later load instructions in program order can go ahead of preceding store instructions as long as they don't alias (access the same address).

 With TSO, the result above would be disallowed as the load of $A$ is seeing an older value of $A$ than the value loaded for $B$.
 Note that even under TSO, though $C_1$ may complete the store instructions long before $C_2$ performs any load instructions, $C_2$ is still allowed to observe $A = 0, B = 0$ if it can still guarantee that the value of $A$ is as fresh as that of $B$.
 A stronger ordering like this does give some useful guarantees, however, like $B = 1 ==> A = 1$.
-Weak memory models allow much more re-ordering.
+Weak consistency models allow much more re-ordering.
-The weakest possible memory model only requires that a program executing on a single core behaves _as if_ it were executed fully in order.
+The weakest possible consistency model only requires that a program executing on a single core behaves _as if_ it were executed fully in order.

 With strong models, the processor implementation must provide certain guarantees for behaviour.
 With weak models, more of that responsibility falls on the programmer.